-Generally all employees are required to participate in PERA.
+Generally, all employees are required to participate in PERA.
 Under the plan, State statute provides that members are eligible for full retirement benefits at age 50 with at least 30 years of service with a participating employer, at age 55 with at least 25 years of service, at age 65 with at least 5 years of service, or by earning 35 or more years of credited service.
 Reduced retirement benefits are available at age 50 with at least 25 years service, at age 55 with at least 20 years of service, and at age 60 with at least 5 years of service.
 Additionally, disability and survivors benefits are available.
 Benefits are vested after five years of service.
+Benefits are calculated as a percentage of the highest average salary on which contributions were paid associated with three periods of consecutive 12 months of service credit.